 Parasite treatment can be much less expensive if you do it yourself, but you must be extremely careful to use the correct products!
 Some topical flea treatments can be purchased in large sizes (there will be a picture of a large dog on the package) and are safe for use in both dogs and cats.
 Others are not safe and can be FATAL if used on cats.
 Ask your veterinarian which products are safe for your intended use.
 Some dewormers can be purchased inexpensively from feed stores or by mail, but the type and effectiveness will vary widely.
 Some over-the-counter dewormers for cats and dogs don’t do a thing, like some store-brand defleaing products.
 Worse, some products can be harmful or fatal if used off-label.
 When I worked in the animal shelter, we saw a tragic case of a litter of Border Collie type pups who had been treated with Ivermectin.
 This is a common dewormer used in everything from cats to cows, but the potency and dosage vary widely.
 The rancher with the pups had made an unfortunate and not uncommon mistake in buying a tube of dewormer for large animals and dividing it into what he thought were appropriate doses for the dogs.
 The poor pups were jerking and convulsing and had little control over their bodies, and we were unable to save them.

 The pet food industry has boomed into an expansive giant offering hundreds of options from cheap corn and meat by-product kibble at the grocery store to hand-made human-grade meats and vegetables delivered fresh to your door.
-Stay tuned for a future article on the fascinating history of pet food.
+Check out my article on the fascinating history of dog food.
 How to choose?
 I’ll admit that when I was low on money, I bought the cheapest food I could find.
 Now that I’m more financially stable, I like to feed grain-free.
 I use kibble because I have too many pets to wrangle all those bowls and cans of wet food.
 You need to decide what is best for you and your pets, and it is not wrong to consider your budget in this process.
 Many pets live long healthy lives on inexpensive food.
 Whichever brand you choose, shop around.
 The exact same product can vary in price by several dollars from store to store.
 Also look for punch-cards and other incentive programs.
 My local pet shop gives a free bag of food after the purchase of 10.
 This saves a lot of money, especially if you have multiple pets or large dogs who eat a lot.

 Buying in bulk is usually cheaper for any kind of food, animal or human.
 Many stores show the price per ounce or pound on the price label on the shelf.
 You may need to put on your reading glasses to see it, but it will help you make a better decision.
 You will be amazed at the price difference between a small and a large bag (or can).